-But there’s a problem: creating an online course is super hard to do!
+But there’s a problem: creating an online course is kind of hard to do!

-Given an initial prompt from a human writer the computer can then figure out what words come next, using correct grammar and spelling.
+Given an initial prompt from a human writer, the computer can figure out what words come next, using correct grammar and spelling.

-The language modelling algorithm doesn’t use hardcoded rules in order to create content.
+The language modeling algorithm doesn’t use hard-coded rules to create content.
 Instead, it writes based on repeated observation coupled with pattern recognition.

-The end result is a human-like writing quality that can tackle virtually any subject with ease.
-Having said that, you always have to fact check the output of your AI writing assistant because it’ll likely “make stuff up” in order to produce coherent sentences.
+Having said that, you always have to fact-check the output of your AI writing assistant because it’ll likely “make stuff up” to produce coherent sentences.

 Benefits of Using AI for Online Content Creation

-Yet, by using AI writing assistants you can generate a significant amount of your content for a fraction of the cost and time, creating a solid foundation that you can then build on.
+By using AI writing assistants, you can generate a significant amount of your content for a fraction of the cost and time, creating a solid foundation that you can then build on.

-The end result is that hours of content creation effort can be reduced to mere minutes (as you’ll witness later on in this article), days can be turned into hours and weeks into days, depending on the scope and complexity of your project.
+The result is that hours of content creation effort can be reduced to minutes (as you’ll witness later on in this article), days can be turned into hours, and weeks into days, depending on the scope and complexity of your project.